WHAT IS STABILITY TESTING?

 |Zone lV b||Hot/Higher Humidity Zone||30°C/75%RH|

 Long term, or real time, stability testing programs subject products to recommended storage conditions and normally utilize a longer monitoring period for degradation to establish product shelf-life.
-This testing procedure differs in comparison to accelerated shelf-life testing, which instead exposes products to elevated storage environments.
+This long term stability testing procedure differs in comparison to accelerated shelf-life testing, which instead exposes products to elevated storage environments.
 The drug product is monitored under specified storage conditions until it no longer exhibits the expected quality standards.
-A long term stability study typically lasts a minimum of 12 months, but may extend beyond that.
+Long term stability testing typically lasts a minimum of 12 months, but may extend beyond that.

 Why Would You Need Long Term Stability Testing for Drug Substances?

 Long term stability testing is essential for determining the shelf life and storage periods of products under their expected environmental conditions.
 It provides manufactures and consumers insight as to when products will stop performing as intended.
 Even if the stability properties of an API are thought to be fully understood, long term stability testing may be utilized if there is a change in packaging or the formulation of the product has been altered.

 What Are Accelerated Stability Studies?

-In an accelerated stability study, pharmaceutical products are held at exaggerated stress conditions for a period of six months.
+In accelerated stability studies, pharmaceutical products are held at exaggerated stress conditions for a period of six months.
 The elevated conditions are meant to accelerate the rate of decomposition in the product.
-Conducting an accelerated stability study allows pharmaceutical professionals to then draw conclusions about the shelf life of the product.
+Conducting accelerated stability studies allows pharmaceutical professionals to then draw conclusions about the shelf life of the product.
 For instance, if a product holds stable at 40℃/75% RH for the duration of the six-month accelerated study, it can be assigned a shelf life of 24 months.
-A successful accelerated stability study can expedite the process of getting a drug on the market, but full approval must be backed by “real-time” data.
+Successful accelerated stability studies can expedite the process of getting a drug on the market, but full approval must be backed by “real-time” data.

 What Are Intermediate Stability Studies?